-- Ensuring local services, provided locally, and driven by local decision making. - Kendoon rents reduced to match Pineview HA rents. - An investment programme in line with identified priorities. - Cash backed budgets for reactive, cyclical and planned maintenance. - Transfer to a local community based housing association which can clearly demonstrate strong, strategic governance and regulatory compliance. - Joining a local organisation that can demonstrate its commitment to improving the lives of tenants in the local area. - No compulsory redundancies for permanent Kendoon HA staff. - An opportunity for Kendoon HA Committee Members and tenants to join the successful Management Committee of Pineview Housing Association. - Achieving successful community ownership and development in Drumchapel.
+- Ensuring local services, provided locally, and driven by local decision making. - Kendoon rents reduced to match Pineview HA rents (805 of tenants will have a decrease). - An investment programme in line with identified priorities. - Cash backed budgets for reactive, cyclical and planned maintenance. - Transfer to a local community based housing association which can clearly demonstrate strong, strategic governance and regulatory compliance. - Joining a local organisation that can demonstrate its commitment to improving the lives of tenants in the local area. - No compulsory redundancies for permanent Kendoon HA staff. - An opportunity for Kendoon HA Committee Members and tenants to join the successful Management Committee of Pineview Housing Association. - Achieving successful community ownership and development in Drumchapel.